Part 3: The Christmas and Antichrist Connection

 Although this article is not an in-depth discussion of the origins of all the ornaments and pieces that come with Christmas, I can tell you that from the tree, to Santa, to the elves, there is almost nothing that can't be traced back historically and seriously questioned about its pagan root.
 For me, the date alone is enough.
 I used to think, "Well, that's not what it means to me," until I realized that I was not the one being worshipped and it really didn't matter what it meant to me.
 Just the thought that we're celebrating the birth of the Messiah on the same day that ancient pagans celebrated the sun god makes my stomach turn.
 I know that my wife would not be happy changing her birthday to one of my old girlfriend's birthdays so that I could "redeem" that date.
 How much more would the King of kings loathe the idea of us changing His birthday to that of one of his arch enemies?

 REDEEMING THINGS THAT WERE NEVER OURS?

 Why do we Christians feel like we have to "redeem" anything that is pagan?
 The only thing God ever redeemed was His people and His land!
 To redeem something means, by default, that it was previously owned.
 Why not just keep the holidays of the Lord the way the first Christians did?
-At least those are found in the bible.
-Why do we feel like we have to keep something the proto-Roman Church invented?
-Something that can be proven inaccurate at best and pagan at worst?
+At least those are found in the Bible.
+Why do we feel like we have to keep a holiday that the Roman Church invented for their own political purposes when it can be proven completely inaccurate at best and pagan at worst?
 We Protestants are a strange bunch.
 We tend to want nothing to do with anything Catholic yet we worship on the day they changed the Sabbath to, keep communion exactly the way they taught us, and follow virtually every holiday they invented.
 Sounds to me like it's time for another Martin Luther moment!
 But I digress.
 Let's get back to conclusion of our Hanukkah story.